 It’s been a hard choice when putting this top 100 together to chose between the more obscure tunes and the huge hits of the genre.
-I’ve avoided some of the anthems, not because they’re not great records but because it’s hard to get excited about a tune you’ve heard hundreds of times and that has appeared on literally dozens of compilations.
-There are a quite a few exceptions though and this is definitely one of them.
+I’ve avoided some of the anthems, not because they’re not great records but because it’s hard to get excited about a tune you’ve heard hundreds of times and that have appeared on literally dozens of compilations.
+There have to be exceptions though and this is definitely one of them.

 The tune that launched a thousand versions…a timeless classic.
 It’s available on dozens of Heartbeat and Trojan compilations.
 What more needs to be said?

 Watch This Sound – The Uniques (Winston Lowe Production)

 The Uniques take For What It’s Worth by Buffallo Springfield and make it their own.
 Once again the talents of Slim Smith shine through.

 This was produced (or at least funded by) Winston Lowe and released on his Tramp label in Jamaica, it was picked up by Trojan in the UK.
 Lowe was a friend of Bunny Lee from Greenwich Town in Kingston.

 Watch This Sound is available on the Pressure Sounds CD; The Uniques – Watch This Sound (PSCD 21).